As of Gateway v3.6, Kong Manager uses the session management mechanism in the OpenID Connect plugin.

 is no longer used while authenticating with OIDC.
 You should also update your configuration

-if you have previously configured session management via admin_gui_session_conf
+if you have previously configured session management via admin_gui_session_conf for OIDC.

 Additionally, the default values of some parameters have been changed.